ericorain/docker/README.md

 ```

-### Step 3: Creation of the python external dependancies file
+### Step 3: Creation of the python external python libraries

-That file lists all the python script dependancies (libraries).
+That file lists all the python script libraries.

 The content of "requirements.txt" file is: